howde-robotics/dragoon_health_monitor/README.md

 The inputs are each heartbeat message from every active subsystem node.
 The user can also specify the rate that the health monitor runs at with a ROS param, shown in its [launch file](launch/health_monitor.launch).

 ### Outputs
-An array of booleans of size $`n`$, where $$n$$ is the number of heartbeats being listened too.
+An array of booleans of size `n`, where `n` is the number of heartbeats being listened too.
 In this array, False means that there is no heartbeat, and True means that there is.

 To determine what topic each system heartbeat should be published to, refer to this launch file [of global parameters](launch/health_global_params.launch).
 The DHM will use these parameters to select the topics it reads from.
 Here is an architecture for the system: